eugeniofm/eugeniofm/content/authors/admin/_index.md

 ---
 # Display name
-title: Eugenio Frias Miranda
+title: Eugenio Frias-Miranda

 # Full name (for SEO)
 first_name: Eugenio
-last_name: Frias Miranda
+last_name: Frias-Miranda

 # Status emoji
 status:
-  icon: 🦾
+  icon:

 # Is this the primary user of the site?
 superuser: true